shettyg/ovn-mesos/vagrant/README.md

     --default-gw=10.10.1.1 --tenant-name="$TENANT"
 ```

-Let us no create a network for this tenant with a subnet of "192.168.1.0/24"
+Let us now create a network for this tenant with a subnet of "192.168.1.0/24"

 ```
 TENANT="coke"